 What Is NOT Included:

-To participate fully in lesson 6, you will need to purchase a copy of BLAH by BLAH for your own use.
-Any edition is fine and it is currently BLAH (new) and at little as BLAH (used) on Amazon!
+To participate fully in lesson 6, you will need to purchase a copy of Circe by Madeline Miller for your own use.
+Any edition is fine and the hardcover version is currently $16.20 (new) and at little as $11.40 (used) on Amazon!
 You can also buy the Kindle or Nook version for $13.99.

 “These two experienced folklorists are ambassadors to an enchanted realm of story and song, throwing open the carved wooden doors with a generosity of spirit and a passion for the fantastic that carries you right along with them.
 They love what they do; as your guides, they will delightedly show you how to engage with all things folkloric—and how to see those things in the world around you.”

 – Shveta Thakrar